 From here, you will then apply a thin layer of base coat to your nail.

-Now, using the nail shaped teabag cutout, apply it directly ontop of your nail (whilst the base coat is still wet and hasn’t yet dried).
+With the base coat is still wet and hasn’t yet dried, apply the nail shaped teabag cutout directly ontop of your nail.
 Ensure that tea bag cutout covers over your nail split.
 Smoothen the tea bag onto the nail and remove any air bubbles.
 Leave it 5 minutes whilst it dries.

 Step 4: The Polish Layer.

-Once the teabag is dried, apply a thin layer of clear nail polish on top of the tea bag.
+Apply a thin layer of clear nail polish on top of the tea bag once it has dried.
 Again, wait for this coat to dry (around 5 minutes or so).

 Step 5: File